Software Testing with Large Language Models: Survey, Landscape, and Vision: Paper Selection and Review Schema

 To compensate for the potential omissions that may result from automated searches, we also conduct manual searches.
-Specifically, we manually review the titles and abstracts of papers presented at major conferences in the software engineering field to include additional possible papers.
+In order to make sure we collect highly relevant papers, we conduct a manual search within the conference proceedings and journal articles from top-tier software engineering venues (listed in Table \ref{tab:venues}).

-We conduct both the keywords search and the manual search about the papers from Jan.
-2019 to Apr.
-2023.
-We further conduct the second round of paper search to include the papers from Apr.
-2023 to Jun.
-2023.
+In addition, given the interdisciplinary nature of this work, we also include the conference proceedings of the artificial intelligence field.
+We select the top ten venues based on the h5 index from Google Scholar, and exclude three computer vision venues, i.e., CVPR, ICCV, ECCV, as listed in Table \ref{tab:venues}.